 Offered at various times through the year

 Recent Bible studies have been about Women of the Bible and the Psalms.
-In October 2020, we will begin a new study, meeting via Zoom, on the story of our salvation, using the book The Path, available at Forward Movement: order here
+Since October 2020, Reverend Valerie has been leading an ongoing study - via Zoom - using the book The Path, available at Forward Movement: Order here

-All are welcome and no previous knowledge of the Bible is required.
+All are welcome to join at any time, and no previous knowledge of the Bible is required.
 Contact our office for more info and the link to sessions.

 Special Seasonal Prayers